sl33p/the-way-we-work/code/git.md

 - Good: stop-using-an-unknown-cloudfront-host
 - Less good: fix-cloudfront

+## What to aim for in your commits

+A good commit is an atomic set of connected changes.
+When applied, a single commit should:

+* leave the project in a consistent state, ideally with all the tests passing
+* not include extraneous changes - typos or some tiny refactoring that you happened to make but which isn't directly related

+By breaking up changes into atomic commits:

+* we help make it clear what our intent was because the diff is as small as possible, and there's less to cram in to a commit message.
+* it's easier for others to learn from and to review
+* if someone needs to repeat what you've done in the future, they can do so easily
+* similarly, someone who needs to tweak or undo what you've done

+Commits don't have to start out perfect - you can use [`git rebase -i`](https://help.github.com/articles/using-git-rebase/) to amend or squash commits together.

 ## Commit messages

 Writing good commit messages is important.
 Not just for yourself, but for other